 Mountain Gorillas on average conceive at the age of 10 and are able to carry 1 to 2 babies at a time.
-Gestation period, just like human beings is 9 months and Mountain Gorillas can bear 4 to 6 offsprings in a life time.
-New borns weigh an approximate of 4 pounds on average and they are very fragile at this stage.
+Gestation period, just like human beings is 9 months and Mountain Gorillas can bear 4 to 6 offspring in a lifetime.
+Newborns weigh an approximate of 4 pounds on average and they are very fragile at this stage.
 They will cling to their mum’s fur for warmth, protection and most importantly for nurturing.
-At this stage you would indeed be very lucky to get past the mother’s ever so protective hand to get a sneak peek of the baby.
+At this stage, you would indeed be very lucky to get past the mother’s ever so protective hand to get a sneak peek of the baby.
 I was very fortunate to get see the baby’s head and little hands back when i trekked the Mubare Family of Buhoma in 2017.
 It took some begging from me to the mother if you ask me, but I guess she heard my plea and allowed me to see her baby.
 So I count myself lucky.

 Gorilla trekking and conservation

-The numbers of these fascinating creatures continues to grow thanks to the work of conservation.
-Uganda still remains with the upper hand in numbers, having over 50% of the world Mountain Gorilla population.
+The number of these fascinating creatures continues to grow thanks to the work of conservation.
+Uganda still remains with the upper hand in numbers, having over 50% of the world’s Mountain Gorilla population.